European Law Students' Association: Institutional relations

 Since 2002, ELSA has organised the John H. Jackson Moot Court Competition with the support of the WTO.
 The final round is held at the WTO headquarters in Geneva, Switzerland.
-Since 2012, it organizes the European Human Rights Moot Court Competition in cooperation with the Council of Europe; the final round is held onsite at the European Court of Human Rights in Strasbourg.
+Since 2012, it organizes the Helga Pedersen Moot Court Competition in cooperation with the Council of Europe.
+Formerly known as the European Human Rights Moot Court Competition it simulates proceedings before the European Court of Human Rights.
+Its final round is held onsite at the European Court of Human Rights in Strasbourg.

+Publications

+The association´s ELSA Law Review is a student-edited, a peer-reviewed journal.
+Originally published from 1989 until 1996, it resumed publication in 2015.
+Its articles predominantely address international human rights law, alongside other areas of law.

 ELSA Network

 ELSA has members in Albania, Armenia, Austria, Azerbaijan, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Iceland, Latvia, Lithuania, Luxembourg, Malta, Moldova, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and the United Kingdom.

 Furthermore, ELSA co-operates with other student organisations across the world, for instance the Asian Law Students' Association (ALSA) in Asia.